 4. Chamomile Tea

-Chamomile contains natural anti-inflammatory properties which reduces the prostaglandin production and relieves menstrual cramps.
+Chamomile contains natural anti-inflammatory properties which reduces the prostaglandin production and relieves cramps.

 - Stir a teaspoon of dried chamomile powder in a cup of boiling water.